British International School of Houston: Global Initiatives

 The British International School also offers students the opportunity to participate in the Nord Anglia Global Campus, a programme that links students attending the 43 schools to one another online for activities, challenges, curriculum and expeditions, helping students gain a global perspective.

 Affiliation and Associations

-The British International School of Houston is accredited to offer the International Baccalaureate Diploma Programme (IDBP).
+The British International School of Houston is accredited to offer the International Baccalaureate Diploma Programme (IBDP).
 BISH is an active member of the European Council of International Schools (ECIS), the Council for International Schools in the Americas (CISTA) and the Independent Association of Preparatory Schools.